Laysest/tslib/README.md

 # TSLib: A unified Traffic Signal Control framework using deep reinforcement learning and Benchmarking

+*Feel free to reach me at toan.tranviet@ieee.org if you have any issues or need help to run the code*

 This framework offers training/testing Traffic Signal Controls (TSC) including both traditional and advanced methods.

 ## Class diagram: